New technologies developed over the last decades offer a set of tools that mark a point of no return in the agriculture industry.

-- AgTech is the combination of agricultural and technology.
+- AgTech is the combination of agriculture and technology.
 It includes a wide range of new technologies applied to the improvement of agricultural production systems.

-- The AgTech industry grew by nearly 6% in 2016, with its value going beyond the $10 billion mark.
-In the next ten years, the smart agriculture market is expected to witness a 4X growth.
+- The AgTech industry grew by nearly 6% in 2016 — surpassing the $10 billion mark.
+In the next ten years, the smart agriculture market is expected to grow four-fold.

-- The growth potential is huge considering agriculture is one of the least digitized industries in the world.
+- Growth potential is huge considering agriculture is one of the least digitized industries in the world.

-- According to the international agency, wheat and soybean production will increase by nearly 10% over the next decade and productivity gains will mostly account for this increase.
+- According to the FAO, wheat and soybean production will increase by nearly 10% by the end of this decade, with productivity gains mainly accounting for this increase.

-- The main objective of smart agriculture is to increase efficiency.
+- The main objective of smart agriculture is to increase the efficiency of production.

-- It is expected that the AgTech global market value will reach 26.76 billion U.S. dollars by 2020.
+- It is projected that the value of the AgTech market will reach $26.76 billion USD globally by 2020.